metropolik/cars/README.md

 ```
 cmake --build build
 ```
 This creates the interpreter executable and the tests.
+On Windows the executable is then located in `build/Debug/Cars.exe`.
+It does not have any dependencies and can be copied or moved anywhere.

 ## Testing
 The tests are individual executables which get compiled automatically, too.
 Each test is a group of certain tests.
 All tests can be launched and tested with
 ```
 cmake -E env CTEST_OUTPUT_ON_FAILURE=1 cmake --build build --target RUN_TESTS
 ```
-To execute this test you need to be in the parent directory of build.
+To execute this command you need to be in the parent directory of build.
 If you followed the previous section, you already are.
 Output of this command on windows looks like:
 ```
 Microsoft (R) Build Engine version 16.7.0+b89cb5fde for .NET Framework